optimiser4/websitecategorizationapi/README.md

 The management of website content is another example of a use case.
 The category of the website can be used to infer that a corporation may have distinct regulations for different sorts of websites, such as different degrees of access based on the age range of site visitors.

-Another crucial application is cybersecurity, where we categorize websites as spam, phishing, or sites we don't want people, such our employees, to visit.
+Another crucial application is cybersecurity, where we [categorize websites](https://medium.com/website-categorization/website-categorization-api-ca6c3e0f6c4d) as spam, phishing, or sites we don't want people, such our employees, to visit.

 As a result, we are able to ban these potentially hazardous websites and stop users from visiting them.
 We can also use whitelists, which restrict network users' access to just secure websites on a predetermined list.

-Online advertising is another significant application of website classification, as it allows for more precise ad targeting on the part of the marketers.
+Online advertising is another significant application of website classification, as it allows for more precise [ad targeting](https://en.wikipedia.org/wiki/Targeted_advertising) on the part of the marketers.

 ## Taxonomies

-To help categorize content and make it easier to find, taxonomies are created.
+To help [classify web site content](https://www.websitecategorizationapi.com/) and make it easier to find, taxonomies are created.
 An ad-focused taxonomy is most helpful in the context of websites, and the Internet Advertising Bureau (IAB) has created one with an emphasis on advertising and marketing.

 The IAB website has a taxonomy that is constantly being updated in response to shifting user behaviors and classifications.
 Because of this, it's crucial to utilize the most recent version of the IAB taxonomy when classifying websites.